Do you have a content strategy? Do you need a content strategy? Do you know what a content strategy is? Does it matter?

-I am genuinely grateful to Matthew Woodward for giving me a discount to software I subscribe to by simply being on his email list (oh, and if you were wondering how links work this link to Matthew will give his website a thumbs up in the eyes of the search engines)!
+I am genuinely grateful to Matthew Woodward for giving me a discount to software I subscribe to by simply being on his email list – I know, it’s an affiliate link – (oh, and if you were wondering how links work this link to Matthew will give his website a thumbs up in the eyes of the search engines)!

 Here are some brief stats from Campaign Monitor that caught my eye recently:

 - Email is 40 times more effective at acquiring new customers than Facebook or Twitter

 - 72% people prefer to receive promotional content through email, compared to 17% who prefer social media

 - A message is 5x more likely to be seen in email than via Facebook [to be honest this seems pretty small to be.
 Only 5x?]

 - Email marketing has an ROI of 3800%

 - Employees spend 13 of their working hours each week in their email inbox (on average)